JavaScript Performance Is Now an SEO Strategy

 Third-Party Script Governance

-preconnectand resource hints when truly necessary.
-(Only preconnect/preload third-party origins that are required for the initial user experience; avoid preconnect for interaction-triggered vendors.
-E.g., chat widgets loaded on click).
+• Use preconnect only for origins required for the initial user experience; avoid it for interaction-triggered vendors (e.g., chat widgets loaded on click)

 Polyfills: Load Only When Necessary

 Modern browsers support most APIs natively.
-Avoid global polyfills and load conditionally:
+Avoid global polyfills and load them conditionally only when needed to support older browsers:

 if (!("IntersectionObserver" in window)) {